K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 4	Observe these principles when writing a packaging script.
 4.1	Start the script with "set -e –x".
 This helps debugging during compilation by immediately scripting termination if an error occurs.
 4.2	Verify if the code for copy, install, or compile (represented by the BOSH_INSTALL_TARGET environment variable) can be generated in the directory to be installed.
 Use configure or equivalent operation for "make" commands.
-4.3	Ensure that the binaries distributed in the dependencies of the BOSH package specification file are available.
+4.3	Ensure that the binaries deployed as dependencies of the BOSH package specification file are available.

 	◎ Example libyaml packaging script
 	set -e -x